 The VW Swamper look is becoming increasingly popular in the UK.
 A Swamper is a more aggressive look for your VW Transporter.
-Generally you’re trying to make the van look more rugged and mean and use it for bigger, muddier adventures!
+Generally, you’re trying to make the van look more rugged and mean and use it for more extensive, muddier adventures!

 What is a Swamper Van?

-People that convert their van into a Swamper usually use it for more adventurous pursuits.
-Oversize, chunky, all terrain tyres are a total must when looking for the Swamper look.
+People who convert their van into a Swamper usually use it more adventurously.
+Oversized, chunky, all-terrain tyres are a must when looking for the Swamper look.
 Ideal for your T6 Swamper!

-We like to think of it like converting your Transporter into a Land Rover Defender.
+We like to think of it as converting your Transporter into a Land Rover Defender.

 How to achieve the Swamper look

 We’ve put together your swamper shopping list.
-You’ll need the following to really nail the swamper look:
+You’ll need the following to nail the swamper look: